aische/llm-workflow/Readme.md

 Built on [`llm-simple`](../llm-simple) for model calls, agents, and filesystem tools.

+## Proof of concept

+This project is an **experimental proof-of-concept**, not a production-ready library.

+The goal is to explore a stack-based interpreter and composable workflow EDSL for multi-agent LLM pipelines in Haskell.
+APIs, naming, and internals may change without notice.
+The included demo (`app/Wf1.hs`, `app/Main.hs`) exercises the design; it is not a polished product or a supported orchestration framework.

+Use it to study or prototype the approach — not as a stable dependency.

 ## Why not just a prompt chain?

 - **Composable** — `WSeq`, `WPar`, `WLoop`, `WLoopWhile`, `WCatch`, and `WMap` are first-class combinators.